What is CMOS? Working Principle & Its Applications

 These features will enable the integration of logic functions in high density on an integrated circuit.
 As a result, Complementary Metal Oxide Semiconductor has emerged as the most widely utilized technology for VLSI chips.

 The term MOS refers to the physical structure of a MOSFET, which consists of an electrode with a metal gate atop a semiconductor oxide insulator.
 A substance like aluminum is only used once, but it is now polysilicon.
-Using high-κ dielectric materials in the Complementary Metal Oxide Semiconductor process can enable the creation of additional metal gates.
+Using high-κ dielectric materials in the complementary metal oxide semiconductor process can enable the creation of additional metal gates.

-Image Sensors
+• Image Sensors

-Microprocessors and Microcontrollers
+• Microprocessors and Microcontrollers

 Complementary Metal Oxide Semiconductor technology is used in the creation of microprocessors and microcontrollers, which are critical components of many electronic devices.

-Analogue Circuits
+• Analogue Circuits

 What are the Benefits of Using CMOS?

 The main benefit of CMOS over other technologies (TTL) is its excellent noise margin and lower power consumption.
-This is owing to the lack of a straight conducting channel from VDD (drain power voltage) to GND (ground), which causes fall times that are dependent on input circumstances, making digital signal transmission straightforward and low-cost using Complementary Metal Oxide Semiconductor devices.
+This is owing to the lack of a straight conducting channel from VDD (drain power voltage) to GND (ground), which causes fall times that are dependent on input circumstances, making CMOS in digital electronics signal transmission straightforward and low-cost using Complementary Metal Oxide Semiconductor devices.

 Complementary Metal Oxide Semiconductor explains the amount of memory on a computer’s motherboard that is used to save BIOS settings.
 These settings typically comprise the date and time, as well as hardware settings.